ckeditor/ckeditor4-docs/guides/dev/howtos/interface/README.md

 {@img ../../images/ui_toolbar.png The CKEditor toolbar}

-The toolbar is defined by using the {@link CKEDITOR.config#toolbar toolbar} or `toolbar_`*`name`* settings, where the `name` element is the name used to identify the toolbar in the `toolbar` setting.

-A description of various toolbar configuration methods along with code samples can be found in the [Toolbar](#!/guide/dev_toolbar) section of [CKEditor 3.x Developer's Guide](#!/guide/dev).
+Check the [Toolbar Customization](#!/guide/dev_toolbar) section of this guide for more information on how to customize it.

 ## How Do I Navigate CKEditor Using the Keyboard?

-[CKEditor 3.x Accessibility Guide](#!/guide/a11y) contains lots of useful information on using the CKEditor interface with your keyboard or with assistive devices such as screen readers.
+[CKEditor Accessibility Guide](http://docs.cksource.com/CKEditor_3.x/Accessibility) contains lots of useful information on using the CKEditor interface with your keyboard or with assistive devices such as screen readers.

 Many functions in CKEditor have their equivalent keyboard shortcuts.
 This is one of the reasons why working with the editor is simple and efficient.

-The [Keyboard Shortcuts](#!/guide/user_keyboard_shortcuts) article describes available keyboard shortcuts grouped by problem areas.
+The [Keyboard Shortcuts](http://docs.cksource.com/CKEditor_3.x/Users_Guide/Keyboard_Shortcuts) article describes available keyboard shortcuts grouped by problem areas.

 ## How Do I Configure CKEditor to Use the `Arrow` Keys to Navigate Between All Toolbar Buttons?